matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-Then, we can pass arguments for those slots on the example page.
-This is similar to how options work.
+Passing arguments for those slots on the example page works very similar to the options introduced above:

 ```ruby
 class ExamplePage < Page::Cell::Page